jcorner1/Unidata_Workshop2023/README.md

 </p>

 # Machine Learning to Declare Convective Mode in Future Climates
-Future climates are likely to lead to large-scale changes in atmospheric conditions and therefore affect convective weather.
+Future climates will likely lead to large-scale changes in atmospheric conditions and therefore affect convective weather.
 With these anticipated changes, convective mode is also expected to experience a substantial departure from normal.
 As convective mode correlates with natural hazards (i.e., hail, tornadoes, wind gusts), severity and magnitudes will also change in these hazards.

 ## Objectives
-- Demonstrate how data is generated from the Weather and Research Forecasting (WRF) model.
+The objectives within this section are not limited to the scope of a normal scientific paper but also apply open-science concepts to this work.
+These objectives are as follows:
-- Explain these methods used in this project clearly and explicitly state which portions of code are needed and which lines can be modified for a different user's purpose.
+- Explain these methods in this project clearly and explicitly state which portions of code are needed and which lines can be modified for a different user's purpose.
+- Demonstrate how the frequency of convective modes will change in different future climate change scenarios.

 ## Data
-These data are unique as they follow a couple of Representative Concentration Pathways (RCP; both the 4.5 and 8.5 scenarios are modeled in these data) which accounts for radiative forcing caused by increased levels of greenhouse gases within the atmosphere.
+These data are unique as they follow a couple of Representative Concentration Pathways (RCP; both the 4.5 and 8.5 scenarios are modeled in these data), which account for radiative forcing caused by increased levels of greenhouse gases within the atmosphere.
 RCPs are outlined in the <a href="https://www.ipcc.ch/report/ar5/syr/">Intergovernmental Panel on Climate Change 5th Assessment Report</a> addressing potential atmospheric responses to global climate change.
-The 4.5 scenario represents a peak in 2040 in carbon emissions and then a steady decline till the end.
+The 4.5 scenario represents a peak in 2040 in carbon emissions and a steady decline till the end.
 RCP 4.5 is considered an intermediate pathway the most likely to happen in future climates.
-The 8.5 scenario is indicative of a worst-case situation with no decline in carbon emissions through 2100.
+The 8.5 scenario indicates a worst-case situation with no decline in carbon emissions through 2100.

 <p>
     <img src="https://github.com/jcorner1/Unidata_Workshop2023/blob/main/Plots/All_forcing_agents_CO2_equivalent_concentration.svg.png?raw=true" width="600" height="320" />
 </p>

 Furthermore, a historic period of data from 1990 to 2005 is provided as a baseline to be used as a comparative tool of the same data type/format.
-For access to these data, please contact Victor Gensini (information provided at the bottom of the page).
+To access these data, don't hesitate to contact Victor Gensini (information provided at the bottom of the page).
 For more information, please read the data paper <a href="https://link.springer.com/article/10.1007/s00382-022-06306-0">here</a>.

 ## Methods
-During a discussion during the workshop, the idea of making these methods malleable or to state it plainly... make it so this work is simple enough for a user so they can be changed/deleted/added as seen fit.
+During a discussion during the workshop, the idea of making these methods malleable or, to state it plainly... making it so this work is simple enough for a user so they can be changed/deleted/added as seen fit.
 For example, this work uses a CNN to classify convective mode within reflectivity images from model data.
-However, another person might want to use a CNN to classify different cloud regimes in GOES-17 imagery.
-Therefore, these methods are explained to a length to allow a user that has decent expercience with Python but might have fairly low expercience with machine learning.
-The goal of this section is to provide explanation on not only the code provided, but to explcity state which lines are essentail and which can be changed.
+However, another person might want to use a CNN to classify different clouds in GOES-17 imagery.
+Therefore, these methods are explained to a length to allow a user with decent experience with Python but fairly low exposure to machine learning.
+This section explains the code provided and explicitly states which lines are essential and which can be changed. **Note:** not all lines in each notebook are explained as that would take up too much time and space.
+However, the most barebones code is explained with other less important aspects just being shown in the only notebooks.

 ### Machine Learning
 A deep-learning technique called a Convolutional Neural Network (CNN) is employed to classify convective mode.
-To use a CNN however, a person would first need to train the model.
-Input images centered on the particular convective object (i.e., thunderstorm) are sized 136 by 136 pixels.
-A traditional training/validation/testing split of (will be listed later) is done to ensure the model performs as best as it can.
+Input images centered on the particular convective object (i.e., a thunderstorm) are 136 by 136 pixels.
+The number of classes depends strictly on the unique labels the user assigns to images in the training dataset.
+The height and width can vary; however, they must remain consistent for each image in the dataset.
+There are many different methods to find a convective object, with one described later in this section.
+A traditional training/validation/testing split of 70/10/20 is done to ensure the model performs as best as possible.
+The percentages can be changed, but as stated before is a common practice in the machine-learning community.
+Normilazations are an important step when preprocessing data before use in a machine-learning algorithm.
+These methods divide the dBz value by 80 and set the data type as a float.
+This is done to convert values to a fraction (convert values to a number between 0 and 1).
+When working with simple RBG images, the values for the three color channels are divided by 255 to achieve this effect.

 ```
 #set input values